wbenarto/wbenarto/README.md

 ## My name is William Benarto

-I am an _programmer_ / _full-stack developer_ / _front-end engineer_ .
+I am a _programmer_ / _full-stack developer_ / _front-end engineer_ .
 I enjoy building things that live on the internet and aspire to help & create value for other people through my code.
 I am very much pleased to have you here on my GitHub page to show my contributions and projects.

 ![](https://komarev.com/ghpvc/?username=wbenarto&color=green)